gensart-x/sora-erlyana/README.md

 ## Current Status 🟢

-Actively maintained, this June 2024 will come some new features for Sora.
+Actively maintained, if you have any feedback, please drop it at Issues tab.

 # Technology Used <!-- {docsify-ignore} -->